KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 </code>
 </pre>

----

 ## Open Closed Principle

-Software entities such as classes, modules, functions etc should be open for extension, but closed for modification.
+* Software entities such as classes, modules, functions, etc, should be open for extension, but closed for modification.

-Any new functionality should be implemented by adding new classes, attributes an methods, instead of changing the current ones or existing ones.
+* Any new functionality should be implemented by adding new classes, attributes, and methods, instead of changing the current ones or existing ones.

 <pre>
 <code>